andreeatcl/attendance-tracker/README.md

 # Done:

-- organizer can create an event or an event group (events within the group - but not recurring)
+- organizer can create an event or an event group (events within the group)
 - participants can check in
 - open/closed functionality is working properly
+- events and groups can be deleted
+- added recurring events
+- UI looks nice + added favicon
+- toasts work

 # To do:

-- add recurring events feature
-- fix minor UI/UX issues (incl. toast)
-- review and refactor code where needed
 - implement qr code feature
-- add export features
+- add export features - csv/xlsx - currently buttons have no functionality
 - final code review + refactoring
 - create structured README

 ### Current app

-.

 ### How to Run